 But here’s the thing.
 Most people are not tone deaf.
 In fact, it’s statistically unlikely that any of those (very sincere) people were tone deaf, either.

 Get this: Only 4% of people have the condition known as tone deaf.
 That’s it.

-If you’re one of the approximately 4% of the population who are tone deaf, there’s an easy way to tell.
+If you’re one of the estimated 4% of the population who are tone deaf, there’s an easy way to tell.
 Close your eyes, and have someone else play some notes.

 Do all the notes sound the same?
-Or could you hear that there’s a difference?
+Or could you hear that there’s a difference between each note?
 If you did hear it, then congratulations: You are not tone deaf.
-Now we can move forward without having to worry about that anymore. 😉
+Now we can move forward without having to worry about that anymore.

 Highs and Lows